-Providing the interface between an Ethernet Media Access Controller in an FPGA design and the external network, is an RTL8201CL 10/100M Fast Ethernet PHYceiver[1] device (from Realtek). ^{vii}
+"Providing the interface between an Ethernet Media Access Controller in an FPGA design and the external network, is an RTL8201CL 10/100M Fast Ethernet PHYceiver device." x_i

-5-1-2 Ethernet Interface
+6-1-2 Ethernet Interface

 Table 2 summarizes the available design interface component that can be placed from the FPGA Nanoboard 3000 Port-Plugin.IntLib to access the Ethernet interface.
 Port-Plugin.IntLib is coming ready with "Altium Designer" and it will make job easier for the project.
-Detailed information about ethernet interface will be given in Detailed Design Report.
+Ethernet interface is going to be used for transferring network packets.
+The network packet is explained in the next chapter.